-In Indiana, both parents are required to support their children financially until the child is emancipated.
-The child support that is owed by the non-custodial parent is set by statute and is based upon a formula established by the legislature, which is described in the Indiana Child Support Guidelines.
+In Indiana, both parents are required to support their children financially until the child is emancipated, which by statute is presumed to be the age of nineteen (19).
+The child support that is owed by the non-custodial parent, or between the parents in certain shared custody arrangements is based upon a formula established by the legislature, which is described in the Indiana Child Support Guidelines.

 One common area of contention in child support disputes is determining a parties’ gross income.
-The attorneys at Mitchell Law Group are experienced in determining all of the different sources of income that the statute requires to be taken into account.
-In some circumstances, the court may impute income to a parent who minimizes their income in order to avoid paying child support, or to a parent that is underemployed.
-The court may also deviate from the amount calculated based on the guidelines if application of same would produce an unjust result.
+I have experience determining all the different sources of income that the statute requires to be considered.
+In some circumstances, the court may impute income to a parent who minimizes their income to reduce the obligation to pay child support, or to a parent that is underemployed.
+The court may also deviate from the amount calculated based on the guidelines if the application of the same would produce an unjust result.
 A change in either parents’ income, as well as other substantial changes, can lead to a modification of an original child support order.

-There have been new changes in the law which impact the age of emancipation and the deadlines parents have follow in order to seek post-secondary education expenses for their children.
-The attorneys at M&A encourage you to seek legal advice regarding these changes in the law and how they impact your individual situation.
+There have been new changes in the law which impact the age of emancipation and the deadlines parents must follow to seek post-secondary education expenses for their children.
+I can provide you with sound legal advice regarding these changes in the law and how they impact your individual situation.